Frequently Asked Questions

 What if we want to take a vacation?

-One of the wonderful benefits of homeschooling and Valley Marigold is the flexibility it gives families to travel and learn beyond the classroom.
+One of the wonderful benefits of private school, homeschooling, and attending Valley Marigold is the flexibility it gives families to travel and learn beyond the classroom.
 We fully support you in making the best decisions for your child’s education, including taking advantage of travel opportunities.
 If your family plans to be away, we just ask that you let us know in advance so we can adjust accordingly and ensure your child stays on track with their learning.
 Please note that we do not offer refunds for missed school days.
+See our calendar to plan your trips around our vacation schedule.

 -